activist-org/i18n-check/README.md

 ### YAML File [`⇧`](#contents)

-The following details the `.18n-check.yaml` configuration file, with a further example being the [configuration file for this repository](/.i18n-check.yaml) that we use in testing.
+The following details the `.i18n-check.yaml` or `.i18n-check.yml` configuration file, with a further example being the [configuration file for this repository](/.i18n-check.yaml) that we use in testing.

+> [!NOTE]
+> Both `.i18n-check.yaml` and `.i18n-check.yml` file extensions are supported.
+If both files exist, `.yaml` will be preferred.

 > [!NOTE]
 > When `global.active` is set to `true`, all checks are enabled by default.
 You can then explicitly disable specific checks by setting their `active` value to `false`.
 This allows for more concise configuration files.
 For example: